 Randomised controlled trials, or RCTs, are considered the ‘gold standard’ in evidence-based medicine for evaluating the effects of medical interventions.

-For medical writers, RCTs are a valuable source of evidence.
+For medical writers, randomised controlled trials are a valuable source of evidence.

 Their powerful experimental design can provide important medical information on the causality of medical interventions.

-While RCTs provide important information for medical writers, we will also take a look at when RCTs may also not always be the most practical source of evidence for your writing.
+While randomised controlled trials provide important information for medical writers, we will also take a look at when RCTs may also not always be the most practical source of evidence for your writing.